 *See SAFETY information at the bottom of this page.

-Topical: Dilute with a carrier oil and apply over the heart, on the lifeline of the hand, wrists, on the left arm above the elbow or on the arteries of the neck.
+Topical: Dilute with a carrier oil, unscented lotion or unscented cream and apply over the heart, on the lifeline of the hand, wrists, on the left arm above the elbow or on the arteries of the neck.
 It may help to apply this blend along the spine from the first to the fourth thoracic vertebrae, which correspond to the cardiopulmonary nerves.
 (These would be the vertebrae at your shoulder level.)
+Consider using a roll-on applicator for ease of application of prediluted oil.
 To use within safe parameters, dilute at 2% for topical use.
-This works well in a roll-on applicator with the carrier oil of your choice.

 Internal: Circulation is suitable for internal use within safe parameters if such use is deemed appropriate.
 We feel that internal use is rarely *needed* and should only be used with respect for how concentrated the oils are.
 HEO does not advocate internal use of essential oils without appropriate knowledge and understanding of how to administer, for what purpose, how much, which essential oils, safety concerns and so on.
 In our experience, essential oils are generally more effective used topically with proper dilution or inhaled.
 Kurt Schnaubelt Ph.D. notes that "French aromatherapy literature contains many references to using oils orally."
 He goes on to note that "generally 1 drop is always enough when ingesting essential oils."
 A potential toxicity hazard could occur when untrained people use essential oils orally and ingest too much.
 Keep in mind that while medical doctors or health care practitioners may prescribe essential oils for internal use, they are trained and experienced in the safe application of essential oils.
 It is not a matter of using "French aromatherapy" or "British" methods, it's a matter of experience and appropriate application.
 Circulation blend with Helichrysum Substitute Blend has Idaho Tansy, and Tisserand/Young suggest that if one were to take orally, it should be limited to 1/2 drop daily.